 Play by the Rules – risk management advice for people in sport

 Clearinghouse for Sport

-Note: as with any legal documents, this does not replace obtaining legal advice on each sports specific requirements and it is recommended you do so.
+As with any legal documents, this does not replace obtaining legal advice on each sport’s specific requirements and it is recommended you do so.

 The information provided is for your information only.
 The authors and the NSW Office of Sport accept no responsibility for the accuracy of the information or your reliance upon it.